pretix/pretix-docs/docs/tutorial/organizer-account.md

 "Billing settings" is one of the entries nested underneath ":fontawesome-solid-wrench: Settings" in the sidebar on the left.
 It is not to be confused with ":fontawesome-regular-money-bill-1: Billing", which is an independent entry further down in the sidebar.

-The topmost field on the "General" tab is labeled "Primary contact person".
+The topmost field on the :btn:General: tab is labeled "Primary contact person".
 We are going to enter the name of a real person within our organization so the pretix team knows whom to contact if there is an issue with our account.
 We will enter their email address and phone number in the fields below.
 This information is mandatory.